-The Group achieved a significant milestone, with total operating income reaching \$200.8 million for the first time (2023: \$187.0 million), reflecting a growth of 7.4% compared to the previous year despite challenging trading conditions.
-On the back of this robust revenue growth, the Group posted a substantial profit before tax of \$23.0 million (2023: \$22.5 million), up 2.2% from last year (this is notwithstanding a materially higher \$926k HP debtors provision write-back in the previous year).
-Profit after tax is not directly comparable to the previous year due to the increase in the tax rate to 25% (2023: 10%) as announced in the 2023 National Budget.
-Consequently, the income tax expense in the year increased significantly to \$4.7 million from \$1.0 million in the previous year.
+The Group achieved a significant milestone, with total operating income exceeding \$200 million for the first time (2023: \$187.0 million), reflecting a growth of 7.4% compared to the previous year despite challenging trading conditions.
+On the back of this robust revenue growth, the Group posted a profit before tax of \$23.0 million (2023: \$22.5 million), up 2.2% from last year (this is notwithstanding a materially higher \$926k HP debtors provision write-back in the previous year).
+Profit after tax is not directly comparable to the previous year due to the increase in the tax rate to 25% (2023: 10%), as announced in the 2023 National Budget.
+Consequently, the income tax expense in the year increased to \$4.7 million from \$1.0 million in the previous year.
 The total shareholder equity increased by 5.8% to \$130.4 million (2023: \$123.3 million).
 Return on Equity before tax for the current year was 17.7%, close to last year's ratio of 18.3%.
 Total Assets also grew significantly by 19.8% to \$255.0 million.
-Net debt increased to \$43.8 million, primarily due to the use of cash resources to fund working capital and growth of the hire purchase and expansion of the asset-financing loan portfolio.
+Net debt increased to \$43.8 million, primarily due to the use of cash resources to fund working capital and growth of the hire-purchase and expansion of the asset-financing loan book.
 Total dividends of \$11.4 million was paid from the cashflow during the financial year out of the past year (total of \$8.3 million for the 2nd interim and final dividend) and current year profits (total of \$3.1 million for the 1st interim dividend).
+The Group continued investing in upgrading assets, digital infrastructure and other capital projects to enhance the customer experience, increase revenue opportunities, and drive operational efficiency across its operations.
+The total capital expenditure increased by \$2.8 million to \$7.87 million (which also included the purchase of vacant land in Nadi for a future project).

 The Group is trading in a challenging environment due to the global downturn in major economies, which has impacted our trading environment.
 There has also been a significant increase in operating expenses due to inflation, resulting in increased costs of doing business.
+There has also been a substantial increase in rent costs following the market rental review of major locations, together with an increase in payroll costs due to the full impact of the increase in the minimum wage rate, increase in employer FNPF, and the shortage of skilled and technical workforce.